Fix common issues with live website proofs

 }

-Test your site inside an iframe hosted on a different domain before publishing.
-This will reveal potential cross-origin issues.
+Test your site inside an iframe hosted on a different domain before uploading it to Ziflow.

-2. Open the Settings of your v3 API Account
+2. Open the settings for your reCaptcha v3 API key

 Was this article helpful?